 - Receiving Line.
 Many couples find it convenient to have their receiving line in the vestibule or outside on the sidewalk in front of the church steps.
 Please advise the priest if you wish to have a receiving line.

 - Rice, Confetti, Rose Petals, Birdseed, etc. We do not permit tossing rice, confetti, rose petals or birdseed as the couple is leaving the church.
 This is for safety and environmental reasons and to prevent these materials from being tracked back into the church.

 - Runners.
 Runners are allowed in church.

 - Unity Candles.
-Unity candles are not envisioned in the Rite of Marriage and are therefore strongly discouraged.
+Unity candles are not envisioned in the Rite of Marriage.